fjs138/social-news-discussion/README.md

 # redditclone
-reddit-like website, built with the MEAN stack.<br>
+Social news aggregator with ratings and discussion<br>

 ## The Goal
-Attempt to reproduce reddit-like functionality, using the MEAN stack.
+Create a news aggregator using the MEAN stack.

 ## Technology Stack